Our Featured Libation of the World comes from the island of Santorini, Greece.

 What is the main grape variety used?

 It belongs to the category of wines with a Protected Designation of Origin – PDO Santorini.
 According to the regulations, it must come from grapes of the Assyrtiko variety by at least 51%, with the remaining types being traditionally from Santorini.
 The most common mix we saw was 85% Assyrtiko and 15% Aidani.
-There is no added sugar allowed in the designation.
+No added sugar is allowed in the designation.
 The blend of the remaining 49% of the grapes makes each Vinsanto very different.
 We can attest to that from our many tastings.

 If you have traveled to Greece, you know it is one of the most hospital countries you will encounter.
 The tradition at most restaurants is to present you with a “gift” at the beginning and end of your dinner.
 This is often a complimentary appetizer to start your meal and a complimentary mini bottle of liquor and dessert at the end.
 In mainland Greece, it is usually Raki liquor.
 On Santorini, they give you Vinsanto.
 As you see in the photo with the decanter, they were incredibly generous that evening.
 How can you not love Greece?